-(1) Assumes \$100 invested on December 31, 1993 in the Common Stock of Diodes Incorporated, the stock of the companies in the AMEX Market Index, and in the stocks of the peer group companies, and that all dividends received within a quarter, if any, were reinvested in that quarter.
-The peer group companies consist of Microsemi Corporation, Nu-Horizons Electronics Corporation, Siliconix, Inc., Semtech Corporation, Sterling Electronics Corporation, Unitrode Corporation, Savior Technology Group (which acquired former peer group company Western Microtechnology, Inc. in 1997), and Taitron Components, Inc.
+(1) The graph assumes \$100 invested on December 30, 1994 in the Common Stock of the Company, the stock of the companies in the AMEX Market Index, and in the stocks of the peer group companies, and that all dividends received within a quarter, if any, were reinvested in that quarter.
+The peer group companies consist of Microsemi Corporation, Nu-Horizons Electronics Corporation, Siliconix, Inc., Semtech Corporation, Sterling Electronics Corporation, Savior Technology Group, and Taitron Components, Inc. Unitrode Corporation, acquired by Texas Instruments Incorporated, and Sterling Electronics Corporation, acquired by Avnet Incorporated, ceased trading in October 1999 and January 1998, respectively.